copleykj/socialize-postable/README.md

 //define the group class and use the PostableModel mixin extending BaseModel. class Group extends PostableModel(BaseModel){
-    //Must have a constructor which accepts a document constructor(document){
-        //call super to make sure we are extending the class with the document super(document);
-    }

     //methods of the Group classes
     members(){
         return GroupMembersCollection.find({groupId:this._id});
     }